 Funeral services in the US typically take place between 3 and 7 days after someone’s death.

 Around 40% of Americans report that religion is important to them.
-The US is the largest Christian country in the world and most of Americans are Protestants.
-There is a growing number of irreligiosity, and multiple other religion groups.
+Additionally, the US is the largest Christian country in the world and most of Americans are Protestants.
+Finally, there is a growing number of irreligion people, and multiple other religion groups.